Stephen Dale Petit: More recently

 On 1 December 2010, Petit organised Save The 100 Club Benefit Concert to raise funds for the historic venue to prevent its imminent closure.
 Petit was joined onstage by former Rolling Stone Mick Taylor, Pretty Things guitarist and former Rolling Stones bassist Dick Taylor, Rolling Stone guitarist Ronnie Wood and British Blues forefather jazz trombonist Chris Barber for the concert.
 The 100 Club benefit served as the first time three generations of the Rolling Stones’ historic line up had performed onstage together.
 Proceeds from his single "Need Your Love So Bad" went towards the effort to save the venue from closure.
 In its review of the show, leading live review site allgigs.com praised Petit's performance: "Petit’s solos, variously expansive, chunky or crying, are a living, of-this-electrifying-moment history of the guitar, from old school Delta beginnings to listen-to-this, in-your-face nu-school and beyond".
 Petit has played at The 100 Club on Oxford Street more than twenty times, and considers it to be his spiritual home.

 In August 2011, he began recording his next studio album, Cracking The Code, at Blackbird Studio in Nashville, Tennessee with Grammy Award-winning producer Vance Powell.
 The sessions for the album continued over an 18-month period and included guest appearances from legendary Howlin’ Wolf guitarist Hubert Sumlin, Dr. John, British blues forefather Chris Barber, Mick Taylor and Patrick Carney of The Black Keys.

 A compilation album of Petit's live appearances on BBC Radio 2, The BBC Sessions, was released on 5 December 2011.

 In June 2012, a vinyl only live album Stephen Dale Petit At High Voltage was released in a limited edition pressing.
-The album was described as "just about the greatest live record you’ll ever hear" by Classic Rock's The Blues magazine.
+The album was described as "just about the greatest live record you’ll ever hear" by Classic Rocks The Blues magazine.